Anand-S2004/PS1_proj8/README.md

 Once the image container is up and running, the microservice can communicate with a standalone program to transfer data in and out of the RDBMS.
 *****************************************************************
+The code for the standalone program is in the bin directory, master branch.
+Happy Learning!